IMPORTANT UPDATES

 Pre-surgical testing

-We have resumed COVID-19 testing for all patients scheduled for an aerosol-generating procedure at Children’s, regardless of their vaccination status.
+We test all patients for COVID-19 if they are scheduled for an aerosol-generating procedure at Children’s, regardless of their vaccination status.

 Researchers mobilize to fight COVID-19.